 Assets are shareable, reusable packages that make it easy to deploy Sensu plugins.
 You can use assets to provide the plugins, libraries, and runtimes you need to automate your monitoring workflows.
 See the asset reference docs for more info, and follow the guide below to learn how to install plugins using assets.

 Now that you’re familiar with assets, you can start creating and sharing your own on Bonsai!
 Bonsai supports assets hosted on GitHub and released using GitHub releases.
 For more info and configuration examples, check out the guide below.

-In the next (and final!) installment of this course, we’ll go over some particularly cool license-activated features (including the top three enterprise assets on Bonsai) and how to get started with a Sensu license.
+In the next (and final!) installment of this course, we’ll highlight the top supported assets in Bonsai) and how to start using Sensu at scale.

-In addition to community contributed assets, Bonsai offers hosted assets that you can unlock with a Sensu license.
-Here are the top three most downloaded assets:
+In addition to community contributed assets, Bonsai offers supported assets.
+Here are the most most downloaded:

 Using Sensu 1.x?
 Now that you know (and hopefully love!)
 Sensu Go, you’re ready to migrate from Sensu 1.x.
 This guide walks you through the differences, with helpful resources for translating your Sensu 1.x configuration to Sensu Go.